London walking tours, English building guides, Architectural walks England, British architects visits

 “…I have nothing but good things to say about our architecture tour guide.
 We were all very satisfied, and very impressed about his skills and knowledge.
 He was always on time, he was always in a great mood…and he seemed to know everything about every building we passed.
 We can truly recommend both e-architect and the guide!”

-London Walking Tours : referrals
+London Walking Tours referrals from some of our many visitors

-London Wall Place design by Make Architects:
+London Wall Place office design by Make Architects:

 image Courtesy architecture office